 Generators are not allowed in Cottonwood campground.
 Idling a vehicle to provide power is also prohibited.

-Santa Elena Canyon, Castolon Historic District, Ross Maxwell Scenic Drive.
+Santa Elena Canyon, Castolon Historic District, and Ross Maxwell Scenic Drive are near the campground.

 PO BOX 129 BIG BEND NAT.
 PARK TX 79834